 What to look for in a treadmill

-Size: Unless you're lucky enough to have a home gym or spare room where you can leave the treadmill permanently unfolded, the chances are, you'll need a treadmill that can be folded away when you're not using it.
+Size: Unless you're lucky enough to have a home gym or spare room where you can leave the treadmill permanently unfolded, the chances are, you'll need a folding treadmill that can be stored away when you're not using it.
 Some of the options on this list are small enough to fit under the sofa when you're not using them.

-Top speed: Sure, you're probably not running as fast as Dina, but you don't want to find yourself frustrated by the top speed of the treadmill, unable to run to your full potential.
+Top speed: Sure, you're probably not running as fast as Dina Asher-Smith, but you don't want to find yourself frustrated by the top speed of the treadmill, unable to run to your full potential.
 We've rounded up the top speeds for each treadmill on our list to help you make the right decision.

 Cost: If you've been browsing for a while, you'll know that the affordable treadmills are often out of stock.
 That said, don't let the larger price tag put you off!
 A treadmill is an investment and many brands allow you to split the payments over a year – think of it like paying for a gym membership.